OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda_intro.md

     $ deeptools --help

-**5) Instead of creating an environment and installing the packages in separate steps you can combine these steps by specifying the packages in your `create` command.
-We will do this to create a `peaktools_env_2`.
-We will also specify that we want our python version to be greater than 3.6 because we want the newer version of `macs2`.**
+**8) Instead of creating an environment and installing the packages in separate steps you can combine these steps by specifying the packages in your `create` command.
+We will do this to create a `test_tools_env` were we will install two programs used to manipulate genomic files `samtools` and `bedtools` as an example**

-    $ mamba create -n peaktools_env_2 deeptools macs2>3.6
+    $ mamba create -n test_tools_env samtools bedtools

-**6) Again to use the tools in this environment you need to go into it by 'activating' it**
+**9) Again to use the tools in this environment you need to go into it by 'activating' it**

     # activate environment
-    $ conda activate peaktools_env_2
+    $ conda activate test_tools_env

     # check macs2 works
-    $ macs2 --help
+    $ samtools --help

-    # check the version
-    $ macs2 --version

-**7) Lets pretend we've tested our tools in our `peaktools_env_2` and we have decided not to use them in our analysis.
+**10) Lets pretend we've tested our tools in our `test_tools_env` and we have decided not to use them in our analysis.
 Conda makes it really easy to delete environments cleanly**

     # First move out of the environment by `deactiviating it`
     $ conda deactivate

     # remove the environment
-    $ conda remove --name peaktools_env_2 --all
+    $ conda remove --name test_tools_env --all

     # Check your environments list
     $ conda env list